Pecan Praline Sandies Cookie Recipe

 - Start by adding 66 grams (1/3 cups) of granulated sugar to a heavy-bottomed saucepan.
 Add 2 tablespoons of water and stir to combine taking care not to get sugar on the side of the pan.

 - Heat the sugar/water mixture over medium heat and stir gently and constantly.
 The mixture will begin to boil.
 Keep an eye on it and as soon as it turns an amber color, remove the pan from the heat, stir in the pecans and spread the pecans on a heat resistant mat.
 Allow to cool completely before chopping into small pieces.

-These pecan cookies will freeze well so keep a few extra in the freezer – your kids and visitors will thank you when you pull a few out to defrost!
+These pecan praline cookies will freeze well so keep a few extra in the freezer – your family and visitors will thank you when you pull a few out to defrost!